elorie-bernard-lacroix/Elorie_Bernard-Lacroix/README.md

 To access the files click [here](https://github.com/elorie-bernard-lacroix/fabulous-flashcards).

 ## Data Visualization Application (D3, JavaScript, React)
-This one is a work in progress :)
+This project is still in progress.
+Please check again at a later time for updates!

 ## Whatsapp Clone Android App (Firebase, Java, Android Studio)
-This one is also a work in progress :)
+This project is still in progress.
+Please check again at a later time for updates!